EpicGateway/sdk-java/README.md

 ### Differences to API

-As a general rule of thumb, most methods and models closely mirror those used by the EpicPay API.
+As a general rule of thumb, most methods and models closely mirror those used by the EpicPay Gateway API.
 However, there are a few subtle differences:
 - The `transactionType` field does not need to be set manually on any transactions.
 - `billingAddress` and `customerAddress` fields are both represented by the same `Address` type.

 ### General Design Pattern
-Each of the public methods exposed by your instance of the `EpicGateway` object corresponds to one of the possible requests you could make to the EpicPay API.
+Each of the public methods exposed by your instance of the `EpicGateway` object corresponds to one of the possible requests you could make to the Payment API.
-Each method should have a javadoc comment with a link to its corresponding section in the EpicPay API documentation, which you'll want to reference when crafting your requests for the first time.
+Each method should have a javadoc comment with a link to its corresponding section in the Payment API documentation, which you'll want to reference when crafting your requests for the first time.

 All API requests, responses, and their sub-objects are modeled by classes in the